eightdot2/mac-defaults/README.md

 # dotfilage
-My personal dotfiles solution, scripts to setup a fresh MacOS install, including desktop defdaults, installing all apps and configuring various other settings.
+My personal dotfiles solution, including scripts to setup a fresh MacOS install, configuring desktop defaults, installing apps and various other settings.
 Quite basic, and constantly changing.
+A proper
-A Dotfiles solution, probably with dotbot to follow soon.
+Dotfiles solution, probably with dotbot to follow soon.